sophongo/sophdoc/docs/en/end-user/k8s/create-k8s.md

-8. Automatically return to the Helm application list and wait for the status of metax-gpu-extensions to change to **Deployed**.
+8. Automatically return to the Helm App list and wait for the status of metax-gpu-extensions to change to **Deployed**.

 9. At this point, the cluster has been successfully created.
 You can check the nodes included in the cluster.
 You can now [create AI workloads and use GPUs](../share/workload.md).